Tinderbox allows users to extend its capabilities by giving users access to the command line (CL) in a number of ways:

 /); each new runCommand call thus starts at / even if it was altered in a previous call.
 To use a script in your home folder, prefix the script name with

 CL code can also be stored in string attributes, such as $Text, but only when using runCommand(); the other methods above require literal CL code.
 Referenced CL code is called thus:

 Using a note's $Text to hold code can be very useful for CLs too long or complex to work on easily in a $Rule or $OnAdd box.
-In the text window you can turn off the sidebar, use a monospace font, crank up the font size, etc. - or use the built-in prototype 'Code';.
+In the text window you can use a monospace font, crank up the font size, etc., Tinderbox provides an easy method via the built-in prototype 'Code'.

 Because of the external calls involved, CLs used in action code such as agent actions, can have significant impact on agent cycle time.
 This is especially true if using CL code to process text.
 In an agent context, consider turning the agent off (via $AgentPriority) when processing is not needed.

 It is worth noting Tinderbox's support for single-quote and double-quote string quoting but bear in mind that there is no method for escaping a double quote character.

 When accessing the command line this way the targeted location is the host Mac's current working directory.
 Regardless of other Terminal sessions that may be active, the current directory for Tinderbox access is the root of the current volume, i.e. '/'.
 Thus, if calling scripts or programs elsewhere on the host system, such as in the user's account's 'Documents' folder, remember to prefix an appropriate path to the script/program.

 If the working directory is changed as part of the call from Tinderbox, that change will hold for the remainder of the call.
 For instance, a runCommand() string